-A: Certo is made from the residue of pressed apples and citrus fruits, which are rich sources of pectin.
+A: Certo is made from the residue of pressed citrus fruits, which are rich sources of pectin.

 Q: Is Certo a natural product?

-A: The pectin used in Certo is extracted from apples or citrus fruits and is extensively filtered so that only the pectin and water used in the process remain.
-In this natural state Certo then requires a minor adjustment in acidity to assist setting performance and the addition of a small amount of preservative.
-Therefore, under UK guidelines, Certo cannot be described as completely ‘natural’.
+A: Certo is manufactured from natural citrus fruit pectin.
+Certo requires a minor adjustment in acidity (by adding citric acid and potassium citrate) to assist in setting performance and the addition of a small amount of preservative (potassium sorbate).
+Therefore, under UK guidelines, Certo cannot be described as completely ‘natural’, but is naturally derived.